-- 5.08 The Planning (Listed Buildings and Conservation Areas) Act 1990 empowers the local authority to pay particular attention to proposed development within, and affecting the setting of, a Conservation Area and gives greater control over such matters as demolition, landscaping and trees, and the display of advertisements. - 5.09 The NPPF also seeks the protection of the character and setting of listed buildings.
+5.08 The Planning (Listed Buildings and Conservation Areas) Act 1990 empowers the local authority to pay particular attention to proposed development within, and affecting the setting of, a Conservation Area and gives greater control over such matters as demolition, landscaping and trees, and the display of advertisements.

+The NPPF also seeks the protection of the character and setting of listed buildings.
 Historic England's register has some 360 listed buildings within Farnham.
-In addition, 350 Buildings of Local Merit (buildings and structures recognised as locally important heritage assets) are also listed. - 5.10 The heritage of the town provides an important context for new development.
+In addition, 350 Buildings of Local Merit (buildings and structures recognised as locally important heritage assets) are also listed.